File IQ Installation for AWS EC2

 • Volume: A set of files and directories (CIFS (SMB), NFS, and FTP/SFTP).

-File IQ solution specifications
+File IQ Solution Specifications

 This section contains specifications for configuring the File IQ Appliance.